home-assistant/alerts.home-assistant.io/alerts/firefox.markdown

 ## Workaround

-Disable strict privacy checking for the Home Assistant app.
+Disable strict privacy checking for your Home Assistant URL.